kragen/derctuo/transaction-per-call.md

-The cases where this caching/invalidation mechanism is insufficient are the extreme cases where either it results in an unacceptable waste of CPU time in transactions that will abort, where it's unacceptable to have to wait for a cache miss to be served from the master server, or where sending a separate copy of a new value of a popular or voluminous variable to every client is unacceptable.
-The first case can be handled with pessimistic synchronization (see below) while the other two cases can work by supplementing the usual cache-invalidation mechanism with a "push" mechanism that immediately broadcasts new values of popular variables before anyone asks for them, for example using Ethernet multicast.
+The cases where this caching/invalidation mechanism is insufficient are the extreme cases where either it results in an unacceptable waste of CPU time in transactions that will abort, where it’s unacceptable to have to wait for a cache miss to be served from the master server, or where sending a separate copy of a new value of a popular or voluminous variable to every client is unacceptable.
+The first case can be handled with pessimistic synchronization (see below) while the other two cases can work by supplementing the usual cache-invalidation mechanism with a “push” mechanism that immediately broadcasts new values of popular variables before anyone asks for them, for example using Ethernet multicast.